elc45/fisher-hmc-paper/main.typ

 exactly.

 Most posterior distributions are not multivariate normal distributions, or we would not have to run MCMC in the first place.
-But it is quite common that they approximate normal distributions reasonably well, so this indicates that the scores contain useful information we are currently neglecting.
+But often our posteriors approximate  normal distributions reasonably well, so this indicates that the scores contain useful information we are currently neglecting.

 == Transformed HMC
 <transformed-hmc>
-When we manually reparameterize a model to make HMC more efficient, we try to find a transformation (a diffeomorphism) that changes our posterior distribution so that HMC works better, for the most part so that it resembles a standard normal distribtuion.
-Formally, if our posterior $mu$ is defined on a space $M$, we try to find a diffeomorphism $f: N arrow M$ (note the order here, to stay consistent with Normalizing Flow literature I define the transformation as a function #emph[to] our posterior) such that the transformed posterior $f^*mu$ is nice in some way. $f^* mu$ refers to the pullback of the posterior (which we interpret as a volume form), ie we #emph[pull it back] to the space $N$ along the transformation $f$.
+When we manually reparameterize a model to make HMC more efficient, we try to find a transformation (a diffeomorphism) that changes our posterior distribution so that HMC works better.
+Ideally, our transformed posterior resembles a standard normal distribution.

+Formally, if our posterior $mu$ is defined on a space $M$, we try to find a diffeomorphism $f: N arrow M$ such that the transformed posterior $f^*mu$ is nice in some way.
+Note that I define the transformation as a function
+#emph[from] the transformed space #emph[to] the original posterior, to stay
+consistent with the Normalizing flow literature.
+Since the transformation is a bijection, we can choose any direction we want, as long as we stay consistent with our choice.

+$f^* mu$ refers to the pullback of the posterior (which we interpret as a volume form), ie we #emph[pull it back] to the space $N$ along the transformation $f$.
 We will show later how to do this in practice.

 We can explicitly incorporate this transformation into HMC (or variations of it like NUTS):